Google Analytics is a free tool, provided by Google, which allows you to measure the traffic to your website – and so much more!

 - how they’re interacting with your website.

 That’s obviously the very basics of Google Analytics.
 You can also view what country your website visitors are in, what browser they use, what device (i.e. mobile, tablet or desktop) they’re using, and which pages are the most popular.
+It’s also an essential tool when conducting an SEO audit, identifying any potential website shortfalls.
 To name just a few of the awesome perks!

 How Do I Add Google Analytics to My Website?

-If you’re not at all tech savvy, this is where I would suggest getting your web developer and/or your SEO expert to help.
+If you’re not at all tech savvy, this is where I would suggest getting your web developer and/or your digital marketing expert to help.

 The best and most advanced way to add the Google Analytics tracking code to your website is through Google Tag Manager (GTM).
 GTM is another free tool from Google, that will provide you with a lot of flexibility in terms of adding tracking codes and event tracking to your website (i.e. tracking clicks on buttons, phone numbers, email addresses, etc.).
 You can even add structured data through GTM!